On this page:

 6 |

 In this course, you will learn how to systematically evaluate risks by developing risk criteria, conducting a risk assessment, identifying measures to manage the risks and developing a risk management implementation plan.
-This course focuses on strategic planning and technical report writing with in-class working sessions related to the risk of drought in the Canadian Prairies and risks due to river flooding.
+This course has a focus on strategic planning and technical report writing with in-class working sessions related to the risk of drought in the Canadian Prairies as well as risks due to river flooding.
 Students will also be introduced to the Phase 1 Environmental Site Assessment process.
 Pre-requisites:

 |